lijia7/SDDR/README.md

-# NSelf-Distilled Depth Refinement with Noisy Poisson Fusion (NeurIPS2024) 🚀🚀🚀
+# Self-Distilled Depth Refinement with Noisy Poisson Fusion (NeurIPS2024) 🚀🚀🚀

 🎉🎉🎉 **Welcome to the SDDR GitHub repository!** 🎉🎉🎉